wearedevx/keystone/docs/README.md

 There are two ways to do so :

 1. In the confirmation mail, click the link.
 You'll be redirected to keystone.sh.
-A configuration form let you choose which environment you want the user to access to.
+A configuration form lets you choose to which environment you want the user to access.
 2. Use the **add** and **env config** command in your shell:

    **First,** add a user _who accepted your invitation_ to the project